13rice/wizard-td/README.md

-# wizard-td
+# Wizard Spell TD
 Quick game for Haxe jam 2024

-Wizard TD is tower defense with spells instead of towers !
+Wizard Spell TD is tower defense with spells instead of towers !
-Craft spells with elements from your oppenents.
+Craft spells with elements from your oppenents and crush them.

 ## Controls:
 **Mouse click** to select a location or a spell (tower)